Fast Distributed Inference Serving for Large Language Models: Evaluation

-\parabf{Baselines.} We compare \sysname with two baselines. \begin{itemize}[leftmargin=*] \item \textbf{FasterTransformer~\cite{fastertransformer}}: It is an open-source production-grade distributed inference engine from NVIDIA, which optimizes for large transformer-based language models and is widely used in industry.
-It supports both tensor parallelism and pipeline parallelism for distributed execution.
-However, it adopts request-level scheduling and thus does not support pipelining across different jobs as discussed in section \S\ref{sec:implementation}.
+\parabf{Baselines.} We compare \sysname with three baselines.
+For fair comparison, all baselines use the same tensor parallelism size, pipeline parallelism size, and batch size as \sysname, except that vLLM only uses tensor parallelism to serve OPT-175B, because it does not support pipeline parallelism. \revisionatc{Table~\ref{tab:evaluation:baselines} shows the comparison between \sysname and baselines.} \begin{itemize}[leftmargin=*] \item \textbf{FasterTransformer}~\cite{fastertransformer}: It is a production-grade inference engine from NVIDIA.
+It supports both tensor parallelism and pipeline parallelism.
+However, it adopts job-level scheduling and short jobs are blocked by long jobs in the same batch. \revisionatc{We use FasterTransformer v5.3.}

-\item \textbf{Orca~\cite{yu2022orca}}: It is the state-of-the-art LLM serving system that supports iteration-level scheduling and inter-job pipeline parallelism to reduce pipeline bubbles.
-However, it uses a simple FCFS scheduler with run-to-completion execution, which suffers from head-of-line blocking.
-Since Orca is not open-sourced, we implement Orca on top of FasterTransformer for a fair comparison. \end{itemize}
+\item \textbf{vLLM}~\cite{vllm}: It is the state-of-the-art LLM serving system that supports iteration-level scheduling~\cite{yu2022orca} and PagedAttention~\cite{vllm} to reduce memory fragmentation caused by key-value cache.
+However, it uses a simple FCFS scheduler with run-to-completion execution, which suffers from head-of-line blocking. \revisionatc{We use vLLM v0.1.7.}